scorpjio/zf3-rest-api/README.md

 Simple :)

 ## Configurations
-This plugin provides several configurations related to Response, Request and `JWT` authentication.
+This module provides several configurations related to Response, Request and `JWT` authentication.
 The default configurations are in previously you copy and past file this restapi.global.php have configurations`.
 ```php
 <?php